 Please watch our welcome video from Mr Andrew McCleave, our Headmaster, to start your ‘tour’, followed by our whole-school video and those showcasing our strengths in STEM, the arts, sport and academic life.
 You may also view videos from our school sections; Pre-Prep, Lower Prep, Upper Prep and Senior School.
 You may find out more about these areas and our fantastic facilities by visiting our interactive map.
 We also have a Frequently Asked Questions section.

-For any other enquiries and to register your child or children, please contact Lynsey Davis, our Registrar.
-For Nursery and Kindergarten enquiries, please contact Emma Pidwell, our Assistant Registrar.
+For any other enquiries and to register your child or children, please contact Laura Legg our Registrar.

 Our Main House dates to the early 1900s and is a wonderful welcome to Ballard School.
-Our Main Reception is situated on the ground floor.
-Our Chapel, Heritage Room and well-stocked Junior Library is also located on the ground floor; classrooms, the Headmaster’s office, and our Junior IT room are on the second floor; leading to further classrooms and our Senior DEL on the second floor.
+Our Main Reception and School Office are situated on the ground floor.
+Our Chapel, Heritage Room and well-stocked Junior Library are also located on the ground floor; classrooms, the Headmaster’s office, Bursar’s office and Deputy Head Pastoral’s office are on the second floor; leading to further classrooms, including Business Studies, our MFL hub and our Senior DEL on the second floor.

 “Our experienced staff understand the needs of younger children and know how to support each individual to blossom during their first years in education.” – Mrs Jane Hunt (Head of Pre-Prep)